domsson/fadeshow.js/README.md

 	window.onload = setupFadeshow;

-Once `fadeshow.js` has finished initialization, it will have added the `data-fadeshow-set` attribute on the element that has the `data-fadeshow` attribute set.
+Once `fadeshow.js` has finished initialization, it will have added the `data-fadeshow-set` attribute on the slideshow's container element.
 If you pass in a custom attribute, that will be used instead.

 If you have multiple fadeshows on your page, create one `Fadeshow` instance for each of them.
 This can be done in a loop.